kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

               namespace: gloo-system
 ```

-We will come back and explain the reason behind the domain and the CORS configuration later on.
-TODO
+We will come back and explain the reason behind the domain and the CORS configuration [later in this guide](#note-on-cors).

 Let's verify that everything works as expected: